thepieterdc/publishing-lod-streams/paper/content/delivery.md

 The partitioning of the data will impact the transmission of it.
 Since we are working with event streams, our architecture will be decentralized ([](cite:cites delva2020geospatial) also mentions storage and performance benefits, in comparison with a centralized, data-dump style approach).

 In the current state of the art, the nature of the data impacts the transmission.
-In the case of real-time sensor data, for example, [](cite:cites atmoko2017) shows an MQTT-based approach and indicates that this is more efficient than regular HTTP.
+In the case of real-time sensor data, for example, [Atmoko et al.](cite:cites atmoko2017) describe an MQTT-based approach and indicate that this is more efficient than using regular HTTP.
 However, since the goal is the achieve a generic approach for each form of data, elements of different technologies will need to be combined.

 ### Delivery Approaches